 Mohenjo-daro: Seal: M-1262 a: Sayid Ghulam Mustafa Shah and Asko Parpola, 1991: Corpus of Indus Seals and Inscriptions: Volume 2: Page 159: Collections in Pakistan: Suomalainen Tiedeakatemia.

-Drivers had to wait for passengers; their turn in the loading bay; or, to pass through border controls.
-Therefore, this symbol referred to the equivalent of the modern day car park or lorry park.
+Drivers probably had to wait for passengers, their turn in the loading bay, or to pass through border controls.
+Therefore, this symbol may have referred to the equivalent of the modern day car park or lorry park.

 Drivers' Area: Lynn Fawcett, 2019.